THE UK’S MICROPHONE TO MIX METAMORPHOSIS

 Greg James was actually an Argentinian born American DJ from Pennsylvania, whose friend and mentor was Richie Kaczor, resident at the fabled Studio 54.
 James had come to the UK to open The Embassy, London’s first New York-style club, in April 1978, where, prior to his role as DJ (he was there for just six months), he helped design the sound and lighting.
 This all resulted from a meeting with future Embassy director, Jeremy Norman, whilst James was visiting London a few years earlier.
 Norman would subsequently hook-up with James in New York, where he saw him behind the decks for the first time.

 Spreading the gospel as far as mixing was concerned, Greg James would consider Soul Mafia DJ Froggy amongst his converts – although Froggy cited his 1979 trip to New York as his Damascene conversion (more later).
-Having spent a month in Hong Kong he returned to the UK heading up to Leeds to oversee the installation of the sound system at a new club, The Warehouse in Leeds, owned by fellow American Mike Wiand, where he’d introduce the Yorkshire public to the delights of US style mixing, spending a year deejaying there.
+Having spent a month in Hong Kong James returned to the UK heading up to Leeds to oversee the installation of the sound system at a new club, The Warehouse, owned by fellow American Mike Wiand, where he’d introduce the Yorkshire public to the delights of US style mixing, spending a year deejaying there.
 One of the clubs resident DJ’s, Ian Dewhirst (formerly DJ Frank on the Northern Soul circuit), remembers James attempting to teach him and the other Warehouse DJ’s the basics of mixing, before he headed back down to London and opened his club retail outlet, ‘Spin-Offs’, specialising in disco equipment.
 So, just as quickly as he’d appeared, he vanished from the club scene to concentrate on his shop and installation business.

 Ian Levine 1979